 This post is a sequel to “Two Weeks in Rojava (Part 1).
 Please read the part 1 before checking this article.

-A few days later, I visited the front line of the joint forces of Kurds and Arabs against ISIS near Jarabulus.
-The River Euphrates exactly draws the front line there; in short, the eastern side from the river is controlled by Kurds whilst the other side is ruled by ISIS.
+A few days later, I visited the frontline of the joint forces of Kurds and Arabs against ISIS near Jarabulus.
+The River Euphrates exactly draws the frontline there; in short, the eastern side from the river is controlled by Kurds whilst the other side is ruled by ISIS.
 “Be careful,” the driver said.
 “From now on, we are going to get through the dangerous road from snipers.”
 He shifted down to second gear and kicked down the pedal to metal.
 Right after the engine roared, our car made an aggressive turn and we all rolled like reeds in a gust.
-Rally Rojava of the WRC lasted for about ten seconds, and then the car returned to usual drive.
+Rally Rojava lasted for about ten seconds, and then the car returned to usual drive.
 When we arrived, I met a Syrian Democratic Forces (SDF) soldier and conducted an interview with him.
 He was a 19-year-old guy named Umran, born in Syria and had Palestinian origin.
 His aunt got married to a Kurdish man who was later killed by ISIS terrorists; moreover, Tar, his home town in Damascus, was once besieged by SAA.
 He explained that SAA never allowed the residents and humanitarian aids including food to go through the siege, but it let ISIS invade the region.
-Even though the Assad regime often displays a Palestinian flag next to Syrian flag to gain the support of Sunni Muslims, who are the majority of Syrian nation, “I think Assad doesn’t like Palestinians because Tar is like a Palestinian refugee camp.
-Most inhabitants there have Palestinian origin” whilst Assad regime connived at the incursion of ISIS.
+Even though the Assad regime often displays a Palestinian flag next to Syrian flag to gain the support of Sunni Muslims, who are the majority of Syrian nation, “I don’t think Assad likes Palestinian people because Tar was like a Palestinian refugee camp.
+Most inhabitants there have Palestinian origin whilst Assad regime connived at the incursion of ISIS.”

 “We put the fight against ISIS before the one against Assad.
 So, we are now at cease fire,” she said.
 “FSA is our friend, but it doesn’t mean we are the exactly same group.
 The situation in Rojava and whole Syria is complicated,” she added.
 As to the Western countries, they work only for their people and interests; they are “too late” and “inadequate” for humanity, according to her.
 However, “Arabs, Turks and Kurds have no difference in humanity; and we fight for humanity.
 We don’t hate people but the regime and propaganda with injustice.
 I can even sacrifice myself for Japanese people if it’s a fight for human rights.”
 At the end of interview, she left her message to the world.
 “We appeal for the support for our resistance against injustice to the world.
 Please know we are fighting for humanity, freedom and rights.
 We are trying to make Syria with no kidnappings, no beheadings and no bombings.”
 She wrapped up the whole interview with a symbolic phrase: “We are ready for peace.”